 Owner of Lifting Lettuce

-My experiences have taught me a lot and given me a true passion to help others gain confidence, love their body's, know what to eat and how to cook and so much more.
-Health should feel GOOD; it shouldn't be a chore.
-You shouldn't wake up feeling intimidated by the health choices you'll make that day or go to bed feeling like you should have done better.
-It's not about punishing yourself.
-It's about LOVING yourself and listening to your body's needs.
-Man, those were some HUGE lessons I had to learn!
+It has been a JOURNEY (to say the least) but my experiences have taught me a lot and given me a true passion to help others gain confidence, respect their body’s and be able to enjoy food.
+Health should feel GOOD; it shouldn’t feel restrictive or deprived.
+You shouldn’t wake up feeling intimidated by the health choices you’ll make that day or go to bed feeling like you should have done better.
+It’s not about punishing yourself.
+It’s about respecting yourself and listening to your body’s needs.

 I am a graduate of the Institute for Integrative Nutrition’s cutting-edge Health Coach Training Program.